 For example, the Americans with Disabilities Act (ADA) provides some protection from employers who would discharge a person because they have a history of drug or alcohol abuse.
 The law surrounding ADA is complicated and legal help familiar with ADA issues could be needed to argue for the restoration of a person’s job once they have completely recovered.

 Ideally, the program one chooses takes these and related issues into account, so the patient is fully supported throughout the recovery process.

 4. Does the program allow time for success?

-Treating addiction takes time and remaining actively in the program for the right period is crucial.
+Treating addiction takes time and remaining active in the program for the right period is crucial.
 A full recovery takes support from friends and family and may require more than one rehab cycle.
 Research shows that the longer a patient is in rehab, the greater success they have.

 In most cases, users will need at least a three-month program to learn new behaviors and recover.
-The treatment plan should use strategies and techniques that keep users in longer term therapy.
+The treatment plan should use strategies and techniques that keep users in long-term therapy.
 These usually include inpatient treatment where the user lives away from home and away from the “triggers” that, in the past, led to abusing drugs or alcohol.

 5. Does the program provide self-help groups?

 The various 12-step programs are self-help groups where non-professionals help one another.
 Programs like Alcoholics Anonymous and Cocaine Anonymous are just two of the many 12-step programs that have helped users cement new behaviors and attitudes in place as they leave drugs and alcohol behind.

 If they do not, what arrangements or payment plans are they willing to make?
 Medicaid pays for a variety of treatments including detoxification, residential (in-patient) programs and a range of therapeutic services for those who qualify.